CBD In Missouri

 Is hemp CBD legal in Missouri?

 As you just learned, the state’s hemp laws don’t specifically state that CBD is legal.
 That being said, it seems as though law enforcement agencies in Missouri have no interest in indicting residents for possession of hemp-derived CBD oil.
 Countless shops in the state of Missouri are already selling hemp CBD oil products along with CBD & Delta 8 THC regardless of the fact that it still falls into this gray area in the law.

 Note that CBD oil can also be produced from marijuana.
 However marijuana-derived oils typically contain THC as well as CBD and thus fall under the state’s marijuana laws.
 And there are two sets of marijuana laws in Missouri — those pertaining to medical marijuana patients and those that apply to everyone else.
-Card-carrying medical marijuana patients are permitted to purchase products containing THC at state-licensed dispensaries (which are expected to open in mid-2020).
+Card-carrying medical marijuana patients are permitted to purchase products containing THC at state-licensed dispensaries.
 If you’re one of those patients, be sure to carry your card with you and keep your medicine in its original packaging to prove that you procured it legally.

 Can doctors in Missouri prescribe hemp CBD?